dylanuys/MoocVisualization/README.md

 ### Custom Video Player
-In order to display the frequency of clicks along the x-axis of our video, we also had to create a custom video player using HTML5, CSS
+In order to display the frequency of clicks along the x-axis of our video, we also had to create a custom video player using HTML5, CSS.